 White cockatoo is a popular caged bird worldwide.
 Your interpretation of cockatoo here would depend on the personality of the bird – was he loud and talkative, quiet and subdued, young and raucous, or old and bedraggled?

-They are very affectionate and social pets, much happier with a partner than solo.
+Cockatoos can be affectionate and social pets, much happier with a partner than solo.
 Is this the case for you?
 Some birds become so bored alone, they pluck their feathers out of frustration – do you self-inflict something similar?
 Or have some obsessive compulsive patterns?

 Older birds of over forty or fifty years of age are often ‘naturally’ bald, looking like overgrown fledglings.
-If this is how Cocky crosses your life’s path, be prepared to look at issues around aging or being dependant again; or maybe bald Cocky tells you it’s time to be getting beneath the surface of someone or something .
+If this is how Cocky crosses your life’s path, be prepared to look at issues around aging or being dependant; or maybe bald Cocky tells you it’s time to be getting beneath the surface of someone or something .
 If cocky in this state makes you feel cold, cover up, on some level!

 The Aboriginal people of Melville Island believe a flock of screaming black cockatoos accompany the newly deceased to the ‘other world’, thus heralding their journey.
+This is a deeply spiritual and symbolic view and one that is easy to believe – they are magnificent creatures.
+Black cockatoo might bring things like synchronicity, dreams and wonder into your life.

 In one Dreaming, the Black Cockatoo was a young girl who broke tribal law to be with her lover.
 She was transformed into the Black Cockatoo and stills calls out for him; he was changed into the Frilled Neck Lizard.